zevv/npeg/README.md

 collect selected parts of the input.
 PEGs are not unlike regular expressions, but offer more power and flexibility, and have less ambiguities.

+Some use cases where NPeg is useful are configuration or data file parsers, robust protocol implementations, input validation, lexing of programming languages or domain specific languages.

 Some NPeg highlights:

 - Grammar definitions and Nim code can be freely mixed.
 Nim code is embedded